When Should You Refinance a Car Loan? 7 Signs It’s Time

 Let’s face it: the wrong car loan can feel like dragging a trailer of bad decisions behind your ride.
 But what if you could swap that heavy baggage for something lighter and way easier on your wallet?
 Enter refinancing an auto loan — a move that could give your budget a much-needed tune-up.

 Whether it’s about scoring lower rates, stretching out payments, or just breaking free from a bad deal, refinancing your car loan might be the pit stop you need.
-But when should you refinance a car?
-Below we’ll dive into the hows, whens, and whys of auto loan refinancing.
+But when should you refinance a car loan?
+Below we’ll dive into signs you might be ready – and when you may be better off waiting.

 Ready for a car loan that works for you?
 Check out refinancing offers from MoneyLion partners and see what you can save—in less than a minute.